The Bulgarian People

 In the 2011 census, about one-quarter of Bulgarians did not declare a religion, most of them young people from cities such as Sofia, Plovdiv and Varna.
 Protestant and Catholics together formed less than 2% of the Bulgarian population.

 Roughly 10% of the population is Muslim – ethnic Turks, Pomaks and many Roma.
 Over the centuries the Islam practised in Bulgaria has incorporated various Bulgarian traditions and Christian beliefs and has become known as Balkan Islam.

 There’s also a tiny Jewish population, mainly living in Sofia.

 Feature: The Macedonian Question

 One topic that excites massive controversy in Bulgaria is the ‘Macedonian question’.
-The historical region of Macedonia covered areas of modern-day northern Greece and southwestern Bulgaria, as well as the Republic of Macedonia itself.
+The historical region of Macedonia covered areas of modern-day northern Greece and southwestern Bulgaria, as well as the Republic of North Macedonia itself.
 For many Bulgarians, Macedonians are simply Bulgarians in denial and their country really a part of the Bulgarian state, unfairly detached by bad luck and Great Power intrigue.